Who We Are

-Your $50 annual membership to the Society for Science & the Public includes:
+Additionally, your $50 annual membership to the Society includes:

-We’ll also send you regular updates from the Society so you can measure the impact of your investment and see the results of your support.
+Subscribing members also receive regular updates from the Society to measure the impact of their investment and see the results of their support.

 You can use the links below for any of the following Subscribing Member services: